SafeHome.org may receive compensation from some providers listed on this page. Learn More

 At-home medical alert systems are best for homebodies.
 If you enjoy hobbies and activities at home, this type of system may be best for you.
 A stationary device is probably more than enough if you’re not prone to falls or have any debilitating medical concerns.
 For non-seniors living alone who may want some peace of mind, a basic at-home alert system could be worth the investment.

 Medical alert systems are essential devices that help people in emergency situations.
 The market leans heavily toward seniors — and for good reason — but emergency response systems can be beneficial for people of all ages.
 The devices provide assistance when no one else is around or when you can’t make it to the phone in time.
-We see the systems as valuable pieces of equipment that provide peace of mind for people who live alone, have medical conditions, are prone to falls, or just want to feel safe running errands.
+We see these systems as valuable pieces of equipment that provide peace of mind for people who live alone, have medical conditions, are prone to falls, or just want to feel safe running errands.

 When your Medical Guardian device is activated, you will be routed to an agent (human or automated) who will assess the type of help you need.
 If you need emergency services, they will be dispatched for you.
 The best part?
 Responders will also be given all the medical history you provided so they know how best to handle the situation.
 If you have any emergency contacts, they will also be notified.
 Users also have the option to get help directly from their contacts.